amaglamatedclyde/tidy_data_class_project/README.md

 * Finally, we eliminate periods and uppercase letters and we collapse the class inheritance structure of the summary_table to data.frame

-Note that there are optional lines to clean-up the environment by deleting interemediate variables after they are no loner needed.
+Note that there are optional lines to clean-up the environment by deleting interemediate variables after they are no longer needed.